Diversity in Cancer Clinical Trials

 Broadening participation in cancer clinical trials is a top priority for the SCI.
 Through our community engagement activities, we hope to gain a better understanding of the knowledge and attitudes about cancer clinical trials in our Greater Bay Area communities.
 The SCI aims to increase the diversity of participation in clinical trials to ensure that the results of the studies are relevant to the diverse populations in our catchment area.

-The Stanford Cancer Clinical Trials Office (CCTO)
+Stanford Cancer Institute Clinical Trials Office (SCI-CTO)